indeedeng/Mariner-Issue-Collector/README.md

 ### Step 1 : Update the list of repos

 Update the [inputData](./InputFiles/inputData.json) file with repositories and the [issueLabels](./InputFiles/issueLabels.json) file with issue labels you're interested in.
 We have successfully tested this file with nearly 10,000 repos, which ran in about 15 minutes.

 The inputData.json file should be a JSON object with "owner/repo" as key, and a numeric value that represents the "weight" of the repository.

+The issueLabels.json file should be a JSON array containing search terms as strings.

-Weight is not currently used, but could be used to put the issues in order of importance to you (e.g. how often a dependency is used in your organization).
+The numerical weights assigned to each repo in the inputData.json file determine the order in which the results are listed.
+Weight should be assigned according to importance to you (e.g. how often a dependency is used in your organization).

+The greatest weight appears first, then the results continue in descending order.

 ### Step 2 : Set environment variables